 Some things are just not worth ruining a relationship over, and a Thanksgiving political debate is one of those things.

-It also helps to remember that the reason political conversations get so heated is because both of you care about the direction of this country.
+It also helps to remember that the reason political conversations get so heated is because both parties care about the direction of this country.
 You both want what you believe is best for the United States.
 And, you both care about each other.
 These are the important things to hold on to, even as you get into the nitty gritty of politics.

 ● ● ●